j-c-love/PLOSBiology_ForbesBeadle_Love_et.al_2022/README.md

 - lone_ends_whole_mRNAs_in_Pbodies.py : For the analysis of the colocalisation of whole mRNAs, and lone mRNA ends, with P-bodies.
 This script requires staining of mRNAs with two sets of probes, one targeted to each end of the mRNA, tagged with different fluorophores, as well as P-bodies marked by a different fluorescent marker. mRNAs are paired to identify whole mRNAs and lone ends, and the colocalisation of each of these species with P-bodies is assessed as above.

+All scripts require user input of filepaths to input data, voxel dimensions of the specific images analysed and filepath for the output summary data.

 For further details of methods, please see the above paper.